In the Dos Equis beer commercial, "the most interesting man in the world" signs off with the message: "Stay thirsty, my friends."

 A tension-laced meeting took place at the offices of the new Joint Commission on Public Ethics Monday, prompted by the now-famous sex harassment charges against Assemb.
 Vito Lopez (D-Brooklyn).

 This probe has become a flash point for the panel, composed of legislative and gubernatorial appointees.
 Last Friday, Cuomo declared that if the commission fell short of a "thorough" inquiry of the Lopez charges -- and how some of them resulted in out-of-court settlements worked out by Assembly Speaker Sheldon Silver (D-Manhattan) -- the governor could start his own probe under the state's rarely used Moreland Act.

 At Monday's hastily called commission meeting, two of Silver's appointees reacted sharply to Cuomo's message, calling it coercive and a challenge to the panel's integrity.

-As serious subjects go in Albany, sexual harassment is more than just nerve-wracking.
+As serious subjects go in Albany, sexual harassment has rocked the scene more than any other.
 In 2003, a former top Silver aide pleaded guilty to sexual misconduct involving a young staffer.
 In 2006, a Democratic assemblyman from Rockland County quit after being accused of making unwanted advances toward a male intern.
 In 2010, Gov. David A. Paterson came under fire for his handling of a close aide's alleged violence toward a former girlfriend.